 Digital PR, short for “digital public relations”, is an online marketing strategy used by businesses to increase their online presence.
-Digital PR agencies network with journalists, bloggers and influencers and send online press releases to gain high-quality backlinks, social media mentions and to improve SEO.
+Digital PR agencies network with journalists, bloggers and influencers and send online press releases to gain high-quality backlinks, social media mentions and improve their Search Engine Optimisation (SEO).